-Does GIA Grade Lab Grown Diamonds?
+Does the GIA Grade Lab-Grown Diamonds?

-GIA’s Grading Policy
+The GIA’s Grading Policy

 |Color||Near Colorless||G Color|